issacto/twitter-sentiment/README.md

 ```

 ## Next steps
+* Change the topic in the producer python file
 * Deploy all the microservices on IBM Kubernetes

 ## Example
+* ->localhost:5000
 <p align="center">
     <img src="./display.png" width="550px" />
 </p>